chandramohan3/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by:Yogabharathi S
+Developed by:CHANDRAMOHAN S
-RegisterNumber: 212222230179
+RegisterNumber: 212221223002
 */
 ```
 ```